Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-40bnpFI8SqE.md

 ### Transcript

-> is there any possibility guys you will be add the making of circles i guess circle foundations because if you make them now it's laggy, yeah it would be laggy because you add like a lot of foundations right to force a circle, that would make it pretty laggy, yeah we might, circles kind of yes we just have to make new systems i think for that awesome
+> is there any possibility guys you will be add the making of circles I guess circle foundations because if you make them now it's laggy, yeah it would be laggy because you add like a lot of foundations right to force a circle, that would make it pretty laggy, yeah we might, circles kind of yes we just have to make new systems I think for that awesome